 If we want to be part of a revolution that benefits the masses and serves to empower us, we shall not outsource our thinking.
 We shall not give out our attention for free.

-As shown in the graph, we reserve our prime thinking time for work, leaving little time and energy for other pursuits or deferring them for the weekends.
+As shown in the graph, we reserve our prime thinking time for work (see light blue on the graph above), leaving little time and energy for other pursuits or deferring them for the weekends.
 Leisure is the free time remaining after subtracting sleep, work, household activities, commute to and from work, and average TV time per day.
 This leaves, less than 2 hours of free time that can we can dedicate to thinking, going to the gym, or taking part in the democratic process of our societies.

 The current system awards and incentivizes companies to maximize their profits.
-Rather than focus our attempts and human efforts of some of our most creative and intelligent people in developing solutions to address core issues, this attention we divert the attention to produce algorithms that can automate the work that studies our preferences and purchasing habits and recommends us the product or service that we are looking for.
+Rather than focus our attempts and human efforts of some of our most creative and intelligent people in developing solutions to address core issues, we divert attention to produce algorithms that automates the work that studies our preferences and purchasing habits and recommends us the product or service that we may be looking for.
 It is just not the best use of our time, thoughts and efforts.